JavideSs/reproc/docs/user_guide.md

 git clone https://github.com/JavideSs/reproc.git
 cd reproc

-# Install pipenv if you not have ready
+# Install pipenv if you do not have it
 pip install pipenv

 # Install dependencies